Len Dawson: Dallas Texans/Kansas City Chiefs

-Retirement
+Retirement and legacy

 Dawson announced his retirement in May 1976, shortly before turning 41.
 Dawson ended his career in 1975, having completed 2,136 of 3,741 passes for 28,711 yards and 239 touchdowns, with 181 interceptions.
 He also gained 1,293 rushing yards and nine rushing touchdowns in his career.

+Dawson retired as the Chiefs all-time career leader in passing yards, passing touchdowns, completions, attempts, rushing yards by a quarterback, and rushing touchdowns by a quarterback.
+Only his touchdowns records still stand.
+He also held the single-season passing touchdown record from 1964 until it was broken in 2018.
+He held the single-season passing yards record from 1964 until 1983.
+He was inducted into the Chiefs Hall of Fame in 1979 and the Pro Football Hall of Fame in 1987.
+His number 16 was retired by the Chiefs, and is the only number in franchise history to be worn by a single player.
+He was also named to the American Football League All-Time Team in 1970.

 After professional football

 In 1966, while still playing for the Chiefs, Dawson became sports director at KMBC-TV in Kansas City.
-On March 16, 2009, Dawson announced he would step down from anchoring on a nightly basis but would still report for KMBC during the Chiefs football season and would fill in when other anchors were on leave.
+On March 16, 2009, Dawson announced he would step down from anchoring on a nightly basis, but would still report for KMBC during the Chiefs football season and would fill in when other anchors were on leave.

 From 1977 to 2001, Dawson hosted HBO's Inside the NFL.
 He also worked as an analyst for NBC's AFC coverage from 1977 to 1982.
 From 1985 to 2017, Dawson was the color analyst for the Chiefs' radio broadcast team.
 In 2012, Dawson was honored with the Pete Rozelle Radio-Television Award presented by the Pro Football Hall of Fame for his longtime contributions as a sports broadcaster.
 At the beginning of his final season as the Chiefs radio analyst, the Chiefs named their broadcast booth at Arrowhead Stadium after Dawson.
+When he retired after the 2017 season, he had spent 58 years with the Texans/Chiefs organization.

 In 1979, Dawson was enshrined in the Kansas City Chiefs Hall of Fame, followed by induction into the Pro Football Hall of Fame in 1987 and Purdue's Intercollegiate Athletics Hall of Fame in 1996.
 In 2008, he was awarded the Walter Camp Distinguished American Award.

 In 2006, Dawson was interviewed for the NFL Network documentary America's Game: The Super Bowl Champions chronicling the 1969 Kansas City Chiefs season.

 Dawson teamed with Depend in 1998 to encourage men to visit their doctors and to be screened for prostate cancer.